0dm/PyreProtecc/README.md

 **You will not be banned for using this tool as portions of the anti-cheat have been modified to allow this DLL to run undetected.**

 # Installation:
-Download this repo as a zip and extract the contents to your game's directory so that the DLL is in the same folder as DarkSoulsIII.exe
+Run the installer and set the path to your game's directory **OR** put all files except for the .exe in your game's install directory. ex: C:\Program Files (x86)\Steam\steamapps\common\DARK SOULS III\Game

 # The DLL doesn't stop `x`, `y`, or `z`, help!
 If you find that the DLL needs improvement somewhere, please open up an issue!